 Working from a mosaic covered studio in West London, it’s a hard place to miss.
 The building is covered from head to toe in mosaic.
 Reichardt has form, a leading contemporary artist she uses a combination of murals, ceramics, screen printing and graphic design in her work and often uses her work as a means of activism.
 Inspiring City visited the studio last year as part of our interview with fine artist turned street artist ATM.
 Also part of the collective known as the Treatment Rooms, ATM himself is a dab hand with a mosaic and indeed has contributed to the creation of the vehicle which also contains a portrait of Zulu on the bonnet.

-Travelling once again to West London, the treatments rooms studio is a short walk from South Action overground station and Carrie is working tirelessly to get as much of the taxi finished as she can prior to heading to the Standon Calling festival.
+Travelling once again to West London, the treatment rooms studio is a short walk from South Acton overground station and Carrie is working tirelessly to get as much of the taxi finished as she can prior to heading to the Standon Calling festival.
 It is here where it will receive its first official public outing albeit with a few bits left to finish, “there’s still a weeks work left to do on it” Carrie tells me as she applies yet more ceramic to the bodywork.

 With her are local artists Wonnish and Weardoe, also part of the treatment rooms they too are working on the taxi.
 Not content with just applying ceramics to motor vehicles, the duo were last seen, by this blog at least, at the Femme Fierce festival earlier this year.
 That work, an abstract history of the women’s rights movement was one of the most thought provoking pieces from that epic gathering of artists.
 It was only once you managed to get really close to the piece that the story it was trying to tell managed to appear and that made it all the more memorable.